hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/64__shrImallalitAlAlitaH.md

 can't remind them and hence there is no possibility of aikya-bodha.*

-> If he was taught, then you are in my camp, not other's.​
+> If he was taught, then you are in my camp, not other's.
 > BTW, just 'hearing' a sentence from someone somewhere can't be termed as
 > learning the same.
 More so when the meaning was never taught.
 >